SAP/spartacus-docs/_pages/telco/updating-tua-spartacus.md

 ---
-title: Updating or Migrating TUA Spartacus to a New Version
+title: Updating TUA Spartacus to a New Version
 ---

 The following instructions describe updating or migrating earlier version to a new version of TUA Spartacus: